-I am a citizen of the greatest nation on earth.
+I belong to the greatest nation on earth.
 I enjoy liberties that citizens of other countries can only dream of.
 Americans take more freedom for granted than most people on this earth will ever enjoy.
 However, that freedom comes with a price.
 In this country, that price has been paid again and again with the blood of heroes and the sacrifices of their families.

 Sally and I raise money to support, and volunteer for Hope For The Warriors™.
 This renown organization looks out for the needs of our Nation’s post-9.11 military wounded, their caregivers and families, and the families of the fallen.
-For the fifth year in a row, Hope For The Warriors™ has earned Charity Navigator’s highest 4-star rating for their financial responsibility.
+For the seventh year in a row, Hope For The Warriors™ has earned Charity Navigator’s highest 4-star rating for their financial responsibility.
 Fewer than five percent of all charities can achieve this recognition five years in a row.
 To learn more about this great organization, please visit their website at Hope For The Warriors

 Ten years ago I had never completed a marathon.
 As a quadriplegic, I couldn’t fathom that it was possible.
 In 2006 I watched the Marine Corps Marathon to see my niece in her first marathon.
 When I saw the hand cycles pass mile 1, I said to myself, “I think I can do that.”
 I trained for two years to complete the Marine Corps Marathon in 2008.
 Along the way, we have raised over $86,000 as part of Team Hope For The Warriors™.

 This year our fundraising continues.
 I have ridden enough distance in training, races, and fundraising events to circle the earth 1-1/4 times.
-This year I will complete the Louisiana Marathon, the Fort Lauderdale Marathon, try to PR at the the Rockies Marathon, and complete my ninth Marine Corps Marathon.
-And maybe, with your help, reach $87,000 in fundraising for Hope For The Warriors™ for their programs for the wounded, their families, and the families of the fallen.
+I have completed 3 of the World Marathon Majors, Boston, New York, and Chicago.
+This year I will complete my tenth Marine Corps Marathon.
+And maybe, with your help, reach $90,000 in fundraising for Hope For The Warriors™ for their programs for the wounded, their families, and the families of the fallen.